niklasax/Company_HR_Data_Analysis/README.md

 Two takeaways from Mentorship Eligibility:

-* A total of around fifteen-hundred positions are eligible for mentorship
+* A total of around 1,500 positions are eligible for mentorship
 * The position with the largest amount of eligible retirement is Senior Staff, with almost a third of all mentorship eligible positions (428 total)

 Associated Querys: